ms/buildtogether.tech/src/thinking/index.md

 For our purposes, we will say that people are [% i "novice" %][% g novice %]novices[% /g %][% /i %], [% i "competent practitioner" %][% g competent_practitioner %]competent practitioners[% /g %][% /i %], or [% i "expert" %][% g expert %]experts[% /g %][% /i %].
-Some characteristics that most novices share include doing things by rote (i.e., following a series of steps without understanding why they work), asking questions that don't make sense ("What color is the database?") and not being able to tell what is and isn't relevant---for example, using their own filenames or variable names when searching for help online because they don't yet have a clear distinction between what belongs to the library and application and what is specific to their code.
+Some characteristics that most novices share include doing things by rote (i.e., following a series of steps without understanding why they work), asking questions that don't make sense ("What color is the database?") and not being able to tell what is and isn't relevant—for example, using their own filenames or variable names when searching for help online because they don't yet have a clear distinction between what belongs to the library and application and what is specific to their code.